Student-projects/ewf-js-custom-widget/README.md

 			data: ARRAY [TUPLE [STRING_8, DOUBLE]]

 The state handling is still missing.
-We need to restore the state since the objects are recreated on each callback.
+We need to restore the state, because the objects are recreated on each callback.

 		feature -- State handling